matteyas/replace-text/README.md

 ## Extra tools
 ### desktop_shortcut.cmd
-Run this to script to create a shortcut on the desktop that points to the script
+Run this to script to create a shortcut on the desktop that points to the replacement script